 Program purpose

-The National Park Service (NPS) is targeting projects that provide new or significantly improved recreation opportunities in economically-disadvantaged communities that meet the recreation goals as identified in, and align with, at least one priority of the State's Comprehensive Outdoor Recreation Plan (SCORP).
-Applicants must be cities with a population of 30,000 or more according to the 2020 Census.
-The proposed project must serve the specific needs of a community that is severely lacking in walkable, publicly accessible, outdoor recreation ("park deserts").
-In addition, the area in which the proposed project is taking place must have a poverty rate of at least 20% or that is at least 10% higher than that of the project city, county, and state rates.
+The National Park Service (NPS) is targeting projects that provide new or significantly improved recreation opportunities in urban, disadvantaged communities that meet the recreation goals as identified in, and align with, at least one priority of the State's Comprehensive Outdoor Recreation Plan (SCORP).
+Applicants must be an incorporated city (or town) or unincorporated area having a population of 30,000 or more according to the 2020 Census.
+In addition, the proposed project must be located within a census tract determined to be disadvantaged per the Climate and Economic Justice Screening Tool (CEJST).
+Nature based projects are the only priority under Round 7*.

-Please review the National Park Service (NPS) Notice of Funding Opportunity for ORLP program information requirements.
-Additional Land and Water Conservation Fund (LWCF) information is available in the LWCF Federal Financial Assistance Manual, volume 71, effective March 11, 2021.
+Please review the National Park Service (NPS) Notice of Funding Opportunity (NOFO) for ORLP program information requirements.
+Additional Land and Water Conservation Fund (LWCF) information is available in the LWCF Federal Financial Assistance Manual, volume 72 (PDF) effective March 11, 2021.

 How it works